evansloan/collection-log/README.md

 * Custom page highlight colors
 * Export collection log data to file
 * Display collection log data in chat with a command
+* Display how lucky or dry you are for most items in the collection log
+* Share item counts, collection log progress, luck, etc. with others using a chat command.

 ## Usage
 Open the collection log and click through all the pages to get your total progress.
 Pages that have not yet been clicked on will be marked with `*`